 I have books to return but I’ve left the country.

-Please contact us by email to make arrangements for their return or replacement.
+Please contact us to make arrangements for their return or replacement.
 Email: firstname.lastname@example.org

 When will onsite programs for children, teens, and adults resume?

-Most children’s and teen programs and all adult programs will continue virtually for the present time.
+Some programs have resumed in person, while others continue virtually.
 Please subscribe to e-Libris for the latest programming and Library news.

 Do I need a Pass Sanitaire to visit the Library?

 Yes.
 Starting on 31 August 2021, the Library began requiring a Pass Sanitaire for everyone aged 18 and over who wishes to enter the building, per French law.
 This obligation was extended to everyone aged 12 and over as of Thursday 30 September 2021, again, in accordance with French law.
 Thank you for your cooperation.